-The Hip’s lyrics are one of their strongest trademarks for a good reason.
-Downie’s knowledge of history (and not just Canada’s), love of hockey and art, his poetic abilities and observational, abstract lyrics all come into action on ‘Fully Completely’.
+The Hip’s lyrics are one of their strongest attributes.
+Downie’s knowledge of history, love of hockey and art, his poetic abilities and observational, abstract lyrics all come into effect on ‘Fully Completely’.
 Fifty-Mission Cap

-tells the true story of Bill Barilko; defensemen for the Toronto Maple Leafs who scored the winning goal in the 1951 Stanley Cup Playoffs and then perished that summer on a fishing trip, his body remained missing until 1962, the next time the Leafs would win the cup.
-On the same note as history, Wheat Kings
+tells the true story of Bill Barilko; defensemen for the Toronto Maple Leafs who scored the winning goal in the 1951 Stanley Cup Playoffs only to vanish that summer on a fishing trip.
+His body remained missing until 1962, the next time the Leafs won the cup.
+Wheat Kings

-references the story about David Milgaard of Saskatchewan who was wrongly sentenced to life in prison at the age of 16 in 1970.
+references the story about David Milgaard who was wrongly sentenced to life in prison at the age of 16 in 1970.
 Pigeon Camera

-is literally about cameras that were put on pigeons as a form of aerial observation during World War 1, and failed most of the time.
-On a more unusual subject, Locked in the Trunk of a Car
+is literally about cameras that were put on pigeons as a form of aerial observation during World War One.
+Locked in the Trunk of a Car

-is a frantic, intense song lyrically written from the point of view of a serial killer with lyrics like “Then, I found a place its dark and it's rotted; It's a cool, sweet kinda-place where the copters won't spot it and I destroyed the map, I even thought I forgot it, however, every day I'm dumping the body”.
+is a frantic, intense song both musically and lyrically, written from the point of view of a serial killer with lyrics like “Then, I found a place its dark and it's rotted; It's a cool, sweet kinda-place where the copters won't spot it and I destroyed the map, I even thought I forgot it, however, every day I'm dumping the body”.
 And starting the record is a great tribute to the Canadian author Hugh MacLennan in Courage